AQI in California Guidelines: AQI’s Impact on Schools

 Perry Weather seamlessly integrates with your existing AQI sensors, including Node-S AQI sensors to bring all your weather data and operations into a single platform.
 In addition, Perry Weather includes an on-site weather monitoring station that offers a convenient and reliable way for schools to meet the heat stress monitoring requirements of the upcoming CIF guidelines.
 Our weather stations and software provide:

-1. Real-Time Data-Driven Decision Making:
+1. Real-Time Data-Driven Decision Making

 Perry Weather tracks air quality levels in real-time so that schools can develop flexible activity plans and adjust schedules based on changing air quality conditions.

-2. Outdoor Warning Systems for Proactive Communication:
+2. Outdoor Warning Systems for Proactive Communication

 Perry Weather’s outdoor warning system and automated as well as manual alerts allow schools to easily notify staff about air quality updates and schedule changes.
 Schools can make use of early warning systems that predict potential air quality changes to plan alternative activities.

-3. Weather Alerts Customized to Your Policies: Perry Weather’s customizable alerts for air quality, heat stress, lightning, and custom triggers or manual warnings seamlessly integrate with your existing policies.
+Perry Weather’s customizable alerts for air quality, heat stress, lightning, and custom triggers or manual warnings seamlessly integrate with your existing policies.

-4. Historical Data Log for Informed Planning: Perry Weather offers historical data logging based on predefined thresholds, allowing proactive responses and informed planning.
+Perry Weather offers historical data logging based on predefined thresholds, allowing proactive responses and informed planning.

 Conclusion